gustavopinto/tesl/trabalho-final/cassiobatista.md

 available at the Beautiful Hugo theme itself, which has some [amazing collapsible panels](https://themes.gohugo.io//theme/beautifulhugo/tags) defined in HTML (and perhaps some JavaScript that I haven't seen so far).
-So I created a section theme specific for publications by modifying the tags section.
-Now all I had to do was to create some high-level Markdown-based interface for the users to insert their publications into the newly created section.
+So I created a section theme specifically for publications by modifying the tags section.
+Now all I had to do was to create some high-level Markdown-based interface for the users to insert their publications into the newly created section, which goes inside the `content/publication/` dir.

 To do so, I had to make another amazing *almost*-contribution to a script called `parse_bib`, which I found by messing around the issues of the Hugo Academic